 For more information about our colorectal cancer services, please call askSARAH at (210) 507-0941.

-There are two types of colorectal cancers: colon cancer, which is cancer found in the large intestine and the lower part of the digestive system; and rectal cancer, which is cancer found in the last several inches of the colon.
+There are two types of colorectal cancer: colon cancer and rectal/anal cancer.
+Colon cancer is found in the large intestine and the lower part of the digestive system.
+Rectal/anal cancer is found in the last several inches of the colon.

 There are very few warning signs of colon cancer during the early stages of the disease.
 As the cancer spreads, symptoms are more likely to appear and will vary depending on the size and location of the cancerous cells.

-Some of the symptoms associated with colon cancer and rectal cancer include:
+Some of the symptoms associated with colorectal cancer include:

 - Unexplained weight loss